SDGGiesbrecht/Workspace/Documentation/Read‐Me.md

 - `Related Projects`: A list separated by line breaks.
 Each entry is one of two forms:
     - `Name: https://url.of/repository`
     - `# Section Heading`
 - `Installation Instructions` (Markdown.
-Default instructions exist for library projects that have `Repository URL` and `Current Version` defined.)
+Default instructions exist for executable and library products if `Repository URL` and `Current Version` defined.)
 - `Other Read‐Me Content` (Markdown)

 The default read‐me will also automatically include [usage examples](Examples.md#readme) if available.